Prince-Kumar313/princekr.github.io/README.md

 ### **Tata Consultancy Services – ITIS & Networking Intern**
 *December 2024 – December 2025*
-- Hands-on experience in system administration and networking
+- Assisted in data cleaning and preprocessing using Python (Pandas) and Excel.
-- User management and software installation
-- Basic network monitoring and troubleshooting
+- Performed EDA and created visualizations using Matplotlib/Seaborn.
+- Built basic dashboards and reports in Power BI for business insights.
+- Worked on AI job market trend analysis including salary and skill demand.
 ---

 ## 📂 Projects